Selection (evolutionary algorithm): Linear rank selection

+Another definition for the probability $P$ for rank positions $i$ is:

+Exponential rank selection

+Exponential rank selection is defined as follows:

-Steady State Selection
+Steady state selection

-In every generation few are selected (good - with high fitness) chromosomes for creating a new offspring.
+In every generation few chromosomes are selected (good - with high fitness) for creating a new offspring.
 Then some (bad - with low fitness) chromosomes are removed and the new offspring is placed in their place.
 The rest of population survives to new generation.

-Tournament Selection
+Tournament selection

-Tournament Selection is a method of choosing the individual from the set of individuals.
+Tournament selection is a method of choosing the individual from the set of individuals.
 The winner of each tournament is selected to perform crossover.

+Truncation selection

+For truncation selection, individuals are sorted according to their fitness and a portion (10% to 50%) of the top individuals is selected for next generation.

-Elitist Selection
+Elitist selection

-Often to get better parameters, strategies with partial reproduction are used.
+Often to get better results, strategies with partial reproduction are used.
 One of them is elitism, in which a small portion of the best individuals from the last generation is carried over (without any changes) to the next one.

-Boltzmann Selection
+Boltzmann selection

 In Boltzmann selection, a continuously varying temperature controls the rate of selection according to a preset schedule.
 The temperature starts out high, which means that the selection pressure is low.
 The temperature is gradually lowered, which gradually increases the selection pressure, thereby allowing the GA to narrow in more closely to the best part of the search space while maintaining the appropriate degree of diversity.